ankitpandeyap/Cryptography_JAVA_SWING/README.md

 JavaMail API – for sending emails

-Cryptography (Symmetric Key) – for encryption and decryption
+Symmetric Key Cryptography – for encryption & decryption

-🚀 Setup Instructions
+📦 Prerequisites

+Make sure you have the following installed:

+✅ Java JDK 8+

+✅ Maven (for dependency management and packaging)

+✅ Internet connection (for sending emails via SMTP)

+🚀 How to Run Locally

-Clone the Repository:
+Clone the Repository

 git clone https://github.com/your-username/cryptography.git
 cd cryptography

-Compile the Code:

-javac com/example/cryptography_app/*.java
+Package the App (Executable JAR)

+mvn clean package

-Run the Application:
+Run the Application

-java app.java
+java -jar target/cryptography-app-1.0.jar

-Ensure you have Java installed and configured in your system’s PATH.
+💡 Alternatively, double-click the generated .jar file (only works if properly shaded and you have a GUI environment).

 📸 Screenshots